LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 .. c:function:: int ARKStepGetJacNumSteps(void* arkode_mem, long int* nst_J)

-   Returns the number of steps at which the internally stored copy of the Jacobian matrix of the ODE implicit right-hand side function was evaluated.
+   Returns the value of the internal step counter at which the internally stored copy of the Jacobian matrix of the ODE implicit right-hand side function was evaluated.

    :param arkode_mem: the ARKStep memory structure
-   :param nst_J: the number of steps at which the Jacobian was evaluated
+   :param nst_J: the value of the internal step counter at which the Jacobian was evaluated

    :retval ARKLS_SUCCESS: the output value has been successfully set
    :retval ARKLS_MEM_NULL: ``arkode_mem`` was ``NULL``